 We all get the occasional spot on our face or neck – but what about on our legs?
-If you’ve noticed little red bumps appearing on your pins, this is the guide for you.
+If you’re bothered by spots on your legs, this is the guide for you.

-How to get rid of spots on legs
+How to get rid of acne & spots on legs

 Leave them alone